Designed for individuals who hold (or will soon hold) a NYS teaching certificate in Social Studies grades 7-12.

 Minimum Total Credits: 30

-Certification: Students who complete this program are eligible for the College's recommendation for New York State certification.
+Students who complete this program are eligible for the College's recommendation for New York State certification.
 Program completion and submission of the recommendation form are also required to secure the College's recommendation.
-Additional New York state certification requirements must be satisfied to earn certification..
+Additional New York state certification requirements must be satisfied to earn certification.
 Students are advised to consult the Brockport Certification Office for comprehensive information regarding NYSED certification requirements.

 Student Learning OutcomesUpon completion of the program, students will be able to:

 - Content knowledge: Students will be able to understand the central concepts of their discipline.

 - Pedagogical content knowledge: Students will be able to develop instructional plans and strategies, and connect them with content knowledge to enhance learning opportunities for P-12 students.